albertdiones/coding_10min_a_day/README.md

 135. when in column navigation, press up or down to sort rows descending or ascending order
 136. cell selection mode - activated by pressing left or right while in row selection
 137. cell selection mode - delete cell value when delete is pressed
-137. cell selection mode - enable editing for cell value when typing in cell selection
+138. cell selection mode - edit for cell value when you type
-138. pagination - roll one row when pressing arrow down on the last display row
+139. pagination - roll one row when pressing arrow down on the last display row

 backup/change history